Jalen Hurts Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 Matchup vs. Dallas

-- Hurts averaged 225.7 passing yards per game in three matchups against the Cowboys, 225.7 yards above his over/under for Saturday.
+- In three matchups against the Cowboys, Hurts averaged 225.7 passing yards per game, 225.7 yards higher than his over/under in Saturday's game.

-- Hurts threw multiple touchdown passes two times in those three outings against the Cowboys.
+- Hurts threw multiple touchdown passes two times over those three outings against the Cowboys.
 He threw multiple TD passes against them once.

-- The 259.9 passing yards the Cowboys give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The 259.9 yards per game the Cowboys are allowing through the air makes them the NFL's 24th-ranked pass defense.

 - The Cowboys have surrendered 22 touchdowns through the air (1.4 per game).
-They are seventh in the league in that category.
+They are seventh in the NFL in that category.

 Recent Performances

-- He also tacked on 44 yards on seven carries, averaging 6.3 yards per carry without a touchdown.
+- He also added 44 yards on seven carries, averaging 6.3 yards per attempt without a touchdown.

-- Hurts has thrown for 709 yards (236.3 ypg), completing 66.7% of his passes and collecting three touchdown passes and one interception over his last three games.
+- Hurts has 709 passing yards (236.3 ypg), completing 66.7% of his passes and tossing three touchdown passes and one interception over his last three games.

-- He has tacked on 89 rushing yards on 17 carries (plus two touchdowns), averaging 29.7 yards per game.
+- He's also chipped in on the ground, with 89 rushing yards (29.7 ypg) on 17 carries with two rushing touchdowns.

 Hurts' Philadelphia Teammates